NicoleEssex/javascript-conditionals/README.md

 # javascript-conditionals
-Simple javascript hard-coded to dynamic steps for conditional statements.
+Simple javascript hard-coded to dynamic examples for conditional statements.